 After the board of review the Scout is asked to wait outside the room or out of hearing range while the board deliberates.
 To approve awarding a rank, the board must agree unanimously.
 Every effort should be made to deliberate with careful consideration of each member’s perspective and in sufficient detail as to avoid factual misunderstanding.
 It is appropriate to call the candidate back if additional questions may provide clarification.
 Still, if any member dissents, the decision cannot be for approval.
 In the case of such disagreement, the Scout shall not be informed about the specifics of the conversations or any arguments taking place.
-As indicated below (“After the Review,” 126.96.36.199), he is told only how he can improve.
+As indicated below (“After the Review,” 220.127.116.11), the Scout is only told what improvements need to be made.

-If the members agree a Scout is ready to advance, he is called in and congratulated.
-The board of review date— not that of a subsequent court of honor—becomes the rank’s effective date.
+If the members agree a Scout is ready to advance, the Scout is called in and congratulated.
+The board of review date—not that of a subsequent court of honor—becomes the rank’s effective date.